kecirt/splitfiles/README.md

 # Splitfiles
-An easy-to-use tool that divides any Excel workbook (csv or xlsx) into smaller workbooks based on values in different columns.
+An easy-to-use tool that splits csv or xlsx spreadsheets into separate files based on different field values.
+# Requires precise editing